ShevchenkoOl/Programovani-v-Pythonu/README.md

 3. Open files and study the provided code examples.

 ## Author
-This repository was created and maintained by [Oleksii Shevchenko](https://shevchenkool.github.io/portfolio/).
-Questions, suggestions and feedback can be directed to [email](uzlabini@gmail.com) or [linkedin profile](linkedin.com/in/oleksii-shevchenko-535ab61b8).
+This repository was created and is maintained by [Oleksii Shevchenko](https://shevchenkool.github.io/portfolio/).
+For questions, suggestions, or feedback, please reach out via [email](mailto:uzlabini@gmail.com) or connect on [LinkedIn](https://linkedin.com/in/oleksii-shevchenko-535ab61b8).

-If you have any questions or suggestions, feel free to create an issue or submit a pull request.
+If you have any questions or suggestions, feel free to create an [issue](https://github.com/ShevchenkoOl/Web-Automation-Dev/issues) or submit a [pull request](https://github.com/ShevchenkoOl/Web-Automation-Dev/pulls).
 **Best of luck with learning Python!**